LiskArchive/lips/proposals/lip-replace-payloadhash-with-merkle-tree-root-in-block-header.md

 ## Rationale

-The general specifications to build a Merkle tree in the Lisk protocol are given in [LIP 0031 "Introduce Merkle Trees and Inclusion Proofs"][introduce-MT].
+The general specifications to build a Merkle tree in the Lisk protocol are given in [LIP 0031][introduce-MT].
 In this LIP we specify which changes are required to store the root of the transaction Merkle tree as the `transactionRoot` in a block header and to verify the validity of new blocks after this change.

 ### Block Forging